me3zaAKAgoat/ft_irc/README.md

 - learn more about non blocking I/O
 - how will invite command work
 - need to extensively test everything we already have now with limechat
+- messages that the server sends should have the servers hostname as prefix/origin (error responses mainly)

 # REFERENCES